techvice/techvice.github.io/_posts/2015-11-23-using-azure-table-storage-and-iqueryable.md

 tags: [azure, azure table storage, iqueryable, linq]
 ---

 A recent task I was working on had me working with Microsoft's Azure Table Storage.

-A recent realization was that we needed to have some filtering of the data that was being shown from table storage.
+A realization was that we needed to have some filtering of the data that was being shown from table storage.
 I was the back end engineer assigned to review what could be done on the server side to provide a better way to filter.
 What we had was code that was not flexible enough for searching.
 It looked something like this:

 {% highlight c# %}